mhostetter/sdr/README.md

 The goal of `sdr` is to provide tools to design, analyze, build, and test digital communication systems in Python.
 The library relies on and is designed to be interoperable with NumPy, SciPy, and Matplotlib.
 Performance is also very important.
-So, where possible, Numba is used to accelerate computationally-intensive functions.
+So, where possible, Numba is used to accelerate computationally intensive functions.

 Additionally, the library aims to replicate relevant functionality from MATLAB's Communications and